hwborchers/ctv-optimization/README.md

 <!-- -->

--   The R Optimization Infrastructure ([ROI](https://cran.r-project.org/package=ROI)) package provides a framework for handling optimization problems in R. It uses an object-oriented approach to define and solve various optimization tasks in R which can be from different problem classes (e.g., linear, quadratic, non-linear programming problems).
+-   The R Optimization Infrastructure ([ROI](https://cran.r-project.org/package=ROI)) package provides a framework for handling optimization problems in R. It uses an object-oriented approach to define and solve various optimization tasks in R which can be from different problem classes (e.g., linear, quadratic, non-linear, or mixed-integer programming problems).
 This makes optimization transparent for the R user as the corresponding workflow is completely abstracted from the underlying solver.
 The approach allows for easy switching between solvers and thus enhances comparability.

 <!-- -->